lammps/lammps/doc/src/variable.rst

 and returns 1 in this case, otherwise it returns 0.
 For that *name* is taken as a literal string and must not have any blanks in it.

 The extract_setting(name) function enables access to basic settings for the LAMMPS executable and the running simulation via calling the :cpp:func:`lammps_extract_setting` library function.
-For example, the number of processors (MPI ranks) being used by the simulation or the procID (for this processor) can be queried.
+For example, the number of processors (MPI ranks) being used by the simulation or the MPI process ID (for this processor) can be queried, or the number of atom types, bond types and so on.
 For the full list of available keywords *name* and their meaning, see the documentation for extract_setting() via the link in this paragraph.

 ----------